-In addition to the foregoing civil complaint, the Company is, from time to time, involved in various other legal and regulatory proceedings relating to claims arising in the ordinary course of its business.
+In addition to the legal proceedings referenced above, the Company is, from time to time, involved in various other legal and regulatory proceedings relating to claims arising in the ordinary course of its business.
 Neither the Company nor any of its subsidiaries is a party to any such proceeding the outcome of which, individually or in the aggregate, is expected to have a material adverse effect on the Company's financial condition, results of operations or cash flows.